 By far, one of the strangest places I have written about on the blog is the Winchester Mystery House, built by the Winchester Rifle fortune.
-The house is full of mazes, corridors, doors, and windows that lead to full brick walls and even an entry in a second-story room that drops entirely to the ground outside of the house.
+The house is full of mazes, corridors, doors, windows that lead to full brick walls and even a door in a second-story room that drops entirely to the ground outside of the house.
 The house is thought to be haunted, there is a seance room, and while she was alive, Sarah Winchester never allowed the building of the house to stop.
 This is one of those strange California places that needs to be experienced to be believed.
-Here is all the information.
+Today you can tour the property on one of a few different tours.
+I just did the main tour again in 2022 and here is all the information.

-- You can no longer take photos on the tour
+- You can take photos on the tours now

 - Location: 525 S Winchester Blvd, San Jose, CA 95128